-Tags: Film Production Insurance, Short Film Insurance, Entertainment Insurance, DICE Policy, Commercial Production Insurance, Documentary Insurance, Front Row Insurance Brokers, DICE Insurance, corporate video insurance, educational film production insurance, music video production insurance, music video insurance, Educational Film Insurance
+Topics: Film Production Insurance, Short Film Insurance, Entertainment Insurance, DICE Policy, Commercial Production Insurance, Documentary Insurance, Front Row Insurance Brokers, DICE Insurance, corporate video insurance, educational film production insurance, music video production insurance, music video insurance, Educational Film Insurance

 Los Angeles, CA USA – December 13, 2016 – The new DICE policy launched by Front Row is less expensive than policies currently available in the film insurance market.
 DICE stands for: Documentaries, Industrial, Commercial, and Educational Films.
 The new policy also covers Music Videos, Sizzle Reels, shorts and other smaller productions.

 For producers that anticipate multiple projects in the next 12 months, the Front Row DICE policy will save time and money.
 Due to an innovative streamlined process, an indication of costs can be provided in minutes and a film policy is available in 6 hours.

 The policy is underwritten by Chubb - the world’s largest publicly traded property and casualty insurance company with headquarters in New Jersey: https://www2.chubb.com/ca-en/about-chubb/.

 An indication of costs can be provided over the phone or by clicking here: http://www.frontrowinsurance.com/annual-production-insurance

 The Front Row DICE policy also covers owned fixed and mobile filming equipment (for an additional charge).
 Corporate offices are insured at no additional cost.

 This minimum package is $3,500 and will allow producers to shoot up to $200,000 of total project budgets in one year.
 Additional budget expenditures can be insured for $65 per $10,000 of production costs.